-Join WINGSPAN on tour of this magical area of little known Spain.
-See the wonderful array of birds, butterflies and wild flowers that inhabit this unique region during the springtime or sample a wonderful array of winter visitors during February.
+Join WINGSPAN on tour of this little known area of Spain.
+See the wonderful array of birds, butterflies and wild flowers that inhabit this unique region during the springtime .

 Explore the ‘dehesa’, a lattice of rich pasture and flower meadows, sheltered by an umbrella of finely spaced cork and holm oak.
-Up to 70 species of bird breed in this rare habitat and in winter vast flocks of Common Cranes feed in the leaf litter beneath the trees.
+Up to 70 species of bird breed in this rare habitat wild boar and deer feed in the leaf litter beneath these trees.

-During this late May tour there is an added bonus with two days being spent in the Gredos mountains north east of Extremadura where a whole new variety of species will be found.
+During this late May tour there is an added bonus with two days exploring the Gredos mountains north east of Extremadura where a whole new variety of species can be found.
 Including the spectacular Common Rock Thrush, the dazzling Bluethroat and the dainty Ortolan Bunting.
 Plus many more.

 Leaving the chilly English spring and arriving in a warm and sunny Madrid will lift your spirits and re-double your enthusiasm, and after quickly acquiring our vehicle and a hasty unpacking of telescopes we will soon be heading off on our dream tour of Extremadura.
 Once on the motorway the traffic thins out and we will begin to pick out one or two birds, such as Spotless Starlings, White Stork and perhaps Black Kites.

 After a short while we will make a break for lunch and then a birding stop around Jaraicejo.
 We visit the heathland above the village where Spectacled and Dartford Warblers are main target species.